libvirt/libvirt-ci/README.rst

 isolated build and test environment for supported projects.

-The ``containers/`` directory provides a handful of helper images for performing common tasks that are not project specific, such as integrating with Cirrus CI for non-Linux builds, running code style checks and validating commit signoff.
+The ``containers/`` directory provides a handful of helper images for performing common tasks that are not project specific, such as running code style checks, and validating commit signoff.

 The ``docs/`` directory contains RST formatted documentation split logically by topics into individual documents.